dotnet/runtime/docs/design/features/DynamicAllocationSampling.md

 The new *AllocationSampling* event needs to be defined in ClrEtwAll.man.

-TODO: is there anything to do in ClrEtwAllMeta.lst?

 Perfview could be updated to recognize the new event and leverage its payload for more accurate memory allocations analysis.